HunterRixon/MXB362-Assignment-2/README.md

-While it shouldn't be necessary to run my program for testing purposes (I included several screenshots of it's functionality within the appendix) it is possible.
-However, I should state first that the program will not run just by activating the python file, you will need to run the program within an iteration of Visual Studio (I used Visual Studio: Code).
+I should state first that the program will not run just by activating the python file, you will need to run the program within an iteration of Visual Studio (I used Visual Studio: Code).
 While it isn't necessary, you should run the debugger (it will only 'debug' if you use the 'Python File' debug option).

 BUT BEFORE EVEN THAT you will need several packages installed, AND create the 'data' folder and import the right data into it.